 - Membership in the local Administrators group on all source Exchange servers involved in the migration.
-If a server is a domain controller, the account should be added to the domain local Administrators group of the domain. - Full Control permission on the organizational units (OUs) (and their child objects) where the source synchronized objects are located. - Full control permission on source Exchange 2007 servers (including Send As and Receive As permissions). - Full Control permission on the Microsoft Exchange System Objects organizational unit in all domains in which source Exchange 2007 servers involved in public folder synchronization reside. - Exchange Public Folder Administrator role.
+If a server is a domain controller, the account should be added to the domain local Administrators group of the domain. - Full Control permission on the organizational units (OUs) (and their child objects) where the source synchronized objects are located. - Full Control permission on the Microsoft Exchange System Objects organizational unit in all domains in which source Exchange 2010 servers involved in public folder synchronization reside. - Full Control permission on source Exchange 2010 organization. - .
+Membership in the Public Folder Management group. - Permissions to log on to every mailbox involved in the migration. - Membership in the Recipient Management group. - The ApplicationImpersonation management role for migration to Exchange 2013 (or higher) or Office 365.